webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications.md

       - Cost of moving data out of a provider’s cloud
     - A shift from capital expenditures to operations expenditures
     - **Return on investment (ROI)** analysis.
-- Requirement analysis for Compliance
+- Requirement analysis: _Compliance_
   - Adherence to all relevant **industry regulations** and standards.
     - Security and **data privacy compliance**.
     - Industry requirements (such as HIPAA, PCI DSS, and PII).
     - Regular **audits** and assessments.
   - CSP certificates of compliance.
   - Research compliance with other businesses in the same industry.
-- Requirement analysis for Service-Level Agreement (SLA)
+- Requirement analysis: _Bugetary_
   - **Guarantees** a certain level of service **availability and performance**.
   - **Clearly defined metrics** and service level objectives (SLOs).
   - Compensation for breaches of the SLA.
-- Requirement analysis for User and business Needs
+- Requirement analysis: _User and business Needs_
   - **Meets the specific needs and requirements** of the users and the business.
   - User-friendly and intuitive interface.
   - **Accessibility** and inclusivity.
-- Requirement analysis for Security
+- Requirement analysis: _Security_
   - **Users**
     - Straightforward security interfaces for users
     - Security **easy** for cloud administrators to implement
   - **Business**
     - Secure data **encryption** and access controls.
     - Regular vulnerability scanning and penetration testing.
     - Robust security measures to protect against cyber **threats**.
     - Virtual private cloud (VPC) options
     - Whether data is stored at multiple datacenters for **regional** security
     - Encryption for data at rest and in transit
     - **How the CSP protects data**.
-- Requirement analysis for Network requirements.
+- Requirement analysis for Networks: _Sizing_
   - **Users**
     - Performance and **availability**
   - **Business**
     - Reliable and **secure** network infrastructure.
     - High-bandwidth connectivity to **support data flow**.
     - **Scalability** to accommodate future growth.
     - Encrypted connectivity/Virtual private network
     - Performance and availability
     - **Cost** of redundancy
     - Available virtual network options (such as network size, subnetting/segmentation, and routing)
     - Connectivity to the existing on-premises network
-- Requirement analysis for Network Sizing.
     - Appropriate infrastructure sizing to meet **current and future needs**.
     - Resource utilization monitoring and optimization.
     - Scalable architecture to adapt to changing demands.
 - Requirement analysis for Network Routing.
   - Optimal routing configuration for **efficient data flow**.
   - Minimization of **latency** and network congestion.